Manu404/edmund/README.md

   - All file names should be lower_snake_cased by convention. (no good, no bad, like that and stick to it).
   - Type names ArePascalCase.
   - Variable name willUseCamelCaseIfPossible, without _underScore for private.
+  - Constants/macros are UPPERCASE and should be avoided.
-- Smart pointers were used whenever ownership is relevant.
+- Smart pointers were used whenever ownership handling is relevant.
 - Lifetime of most objects is tied to device operation time, most objects are initialized uppon startup and destroyed when shutting down.
 The only time an object is created on the heap during operation oustide of startup is when loading a gamestate from spiff storage. (and during tests, initially, destructors were not even written, as objects should never be destroyed, originally...
-I know... kinda)
+I know... kinda).
+AND IT HAVE TO STAY LIKE THAT.
 - You'll notice that Edmund::Device and Edmund::Game is passed "a lot" and might looks like a codesmell.
 Each frame should be independent to the greater extent to the previous and the next one.
-Of course some interaction that involve change over time, but computing a single frame, don't require a previous and next one.
-Injecting those two dependencies by constructor and keeping/managing a reference to those two object would also, imho, not be a good idea, despite apparent silliness.
-The overhead of passing pointer is minimal for me.
+Of course some interaction involve change over time but computing the current frame is independant of the previous and next one [in fact, most of them are in ./hardware and related to input state, the only outside is home menu animation and wil be acted uppon].
+Injecting those two dependencies by constructor and keeping/managing a reference to those two object would also, imho, not be a good idea.
+Despite apparent silliness, the overhead of passing pointer is minimal considering the 'stateless' benefit.
+Also, most of the code is deterministic-ish (or tend to be).

 If you want to take a look at the code, start by edmund.h containing the implementation of the main loop.